GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

     To review the changes before applying, you can use `terraform plan`.

     Note: Make sure to confirm the action by typing `yes` when Terraform asks for approval.

+## Contributing
+If you have suggestions or improvements, feel free to submit a pull request or create an issue.